Redeemer's University: History and governance

 The university was founded by the Redeemed Christian Church of God in 2005.
 Headed by the General Overseer, Pastor Enoch Adeboye, a PhD holder in applied mathematics.

-The Federal Government of Nigeria granted an operating license to the Redeemer's University on 7 January 2005.
-In order to realize its dream, the Redeemed Christian Church of God, the Proprietors of the university, initially acquired a large expanse of land in Ede, Osun state, having obtained the Certificate of Statutory Right of Occupancy in 1997.
+The Federal Government of Nigeria granted an operating license to Redeemer's University on 7 January 2005.
+In order to realize its dream, the Redeemed Christian Church of God, the proprietors of the university, initially acquired a large expanse of land in Ede, Osun state, having obtained the Certificate of Statutory Right of Occupancy in 1997.
 The site of the university covers an area of about 812 ha.

 The university took off at the temporary site in the Redemption Camp on 11 October 2005 with 478 students admitted into three colleges.
 On 1 February 2006, 473 students matriculated into the colleges to pursue bachelor's degrees in various programmes and the university has produced 13 sets of graduates.